JiachenJin/CobberLink/README.md

 "Under Construction"

 Other pages are not available yet even though there may be raised buttons that indicate that the user may enter it.
 The user will be led to an under construction page.

+# Main Plugins used for Iteration 1:
+1. Elementor
+2. WPDataAccess
+3. MySQLCharts
+4. PhpMyAdmin plugin